amarsree/laravel-chat/README.md

   run the server by typing the commend "php artisan serve"

-  since we are using node to handle the client in real time we need to run the node js rever too
+  since we are using node to handle the client in real time we need to run the node js server too

   to run in node srever open a new terminal in the folder and type the comment "node socket.js"